-CBT Accommodation and Guidelines PBT Accommodation and Guidelines Allow Accessibility Mode Testing (See Assistive Technology Device Presentation [Non-Screen Reader], Assistive Technology Device Responses)

-Assistive Technology Device Presentation (Non-Screen Reader), Assistive Technology Device Responses

-- Assignment in iTester: must be assigned prior to testing - Note: Test coordinators should ensure the Allow Accessibility Mode (AAM) accommodation is turned on for all students who will require Windows-based third-party accessibility software. - Testing: Assistive technology should be tested using a practice test to determine whether the assistive technology will interact with iTester and can be used successfully during computer-based testing.
+CBT Accommodation and Guidelines PBT Accommodation and Guidelines Allow Accessibility Mode Testing (See Assistive Technology Device Presentation [Non Responses) (See Assistive Technology Device Presentation [Non-Screen Reader], Assistive Technology Device Responses) Assistive Technology Device Presentation (Non- Assistive Technology Device Responses Assistive Technology Device Presentation (Non-Screen Reader), Assistive Technology Device Responses Before Testing: Assignment in iTester: must be assigned prior to testing Note: Test coordinators should ensure the Allow Accessibility Mode (AAM) accommodation is turned on for all students who will require Windows-based third-party accessibility software.
+Testing: Assistive technology should be tested using a practice test to determine whether the assistive technology will interact with iTester and can be used successfully during computer-based testing.
 For more information, refer to the Testing With Third Party Assistive Technology guidelines available here: newmexico.onlinehelp.cognia.org/cbt-guides/.

-During Testing: Students may use a range of assistive technologies on the 2022 Science/Math/ELA assessments, including devices that are compatible with the online testing platform, and those that are used externally on a separate computer.
+During Testing: Students may use a range of assistive technologies on the Math and ELA assessments, including devices that are compatible with the online testing platform, and those that are used externally on a separate computer.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Paper nonscorable student work must be securely shredded.
 For PBT administration, responses must be transcribed verbatim by a test administrator in a standard student test booklet or answer document.
 Only transcribed responses will be scored.
-Refer to Appendix B: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.

-ASL Videos (Mathematics or ELA) (see also Presentation Options for ELA) Before Testing: Assignment in iTester: must be assigned prior to testing If a student does not use ASL, a human interpreter and separate test setting will be required.
+Refer to Appendix B: Protocol for the Use of the Scribe Accommodation an ASL Videos (Mathematics or ELA) see Human Signer (see also Presentation Options for ELA) Before Testing: Assignment in iTester: must be assigned prior to testing If a student does not use ASL, a human interpreter and separate test setting will be required.